 Does the Company have any Subsidiary Company/ Companies?
 Yes Do the Subsidiary Company/Companies participate in the BR Initiatives of the parent company?
 If yes, then indicate the number of such subsidiary company(s) Vedanta Ltd. has 8 subsidiaries - HZL, BALCO, MEL, Zinc International, Cairn India, Western Clusters, Zinc International and CMT.
-Company/ Companies?
-Do the Subsidiary Company/Companies participate in the BR Initiatives of the parent company?
-If yes, then indicate the number All these subsidiaries contribute towards Business Responsibility initiatives however their financials and non-financial numbers are reported separately and are not part of Vedanta Ltd. Business Responsibility Report.
+All these subsidiaries contribute towards Business Responsibility initiatives however their financials and non-financial numbers are reported separately and are not part of Vedanta Ltd. Business Responsibility Report.

 Do any other entity/entities (e.g. suppliers, distributors etc.) that the Company does business with, participate in the BR initiatives of the Company?
-If yes, then indicate the percentage of such entity/entities?
-[Less than 30%, 30-60%, More than 60%]

-Our suppliers are not directly involved with the 'Responsible Business' initiatives.
+If yes, then indicate the percentage of such entity/ entities?
+[Less than 30%, 30-60%, More than 60%] Our suppliers are not directly involved with the 'Responsible Business' initiatives.
 However, our contracts address areas like HSE, Ethics, Human rights etc. that our suppliers are obliged to strictly adhere to.